Historical inheritance systems: Systems of social stratification

-Detailed anthropological and sociological studies have been made about customs of patrilineal inheritance, where only male children can inherit.
-Some cultures also employ matrilineal succession, where property can only pass along the female line, most commonly going to the sister's sons of the decedent; but also, in some societies, from the mother to her daughters.
-Some ancient societies and most modern states employ egalitarian inheritance, without discrimination based on gender and/or birth order.

 The evolution of inheritance practices in Europe

 The right of patrilineal primogeniture, though widespread during medieval and modern times in Europe, doesn't seem to have prevailed so extensively in ancient times.
 In Athens, according to Demosthenes and the Laws of Solon, the eldest son inherited the house and with it the cult to family ancestors.
 Aristotle spoke about patrilineal primogeniture during his time in Thebes and Corinth.
 He also spoke about the revolts that put an end to it in Massalia, Istros, Heraclea and Cnido).
 While Aristotle was opposed to this right, Plato wanted it to become more widespread.
 However, the nature of inheritance practices in Ancient Sparta is hotly debated among scholars.
 Ancient Greeks also considered the eldest son the avenger of wrongs done to parents—"The Erinyes are always at the command of the first-born".

 Roman law didn't recognise primogeniture, but in practice Romans favored the eldest son.
 In Ancient Persia, succession to the family headship was determined by patrilineal primogeniture.